Ask Reach Records.

-“I’d never heard anything like it,” said O’Donnell.
+“I’d never heard anything like it,” O’Donnell said.
 “As great as his flow was, it was clear he had as great of a sense of melody as he was a rapper.”

 NF’s signature intensity became selling point No. 2, captured in a video of him freestyling.

-“I couldn’t believe his intensity,” said O’Donnell.
+“I couldn’t believe his intensity,” O’Donnell said.
 “Some people just feel music—it literally comes out of every pore in their body.
 It’s not an intellectual thing.
 It comes straight from the heart.
 And that’s what I felt when I watched that video.”